scarcheek/DiscordRadio/README.md

   * The Command Line Client

 ### Host-Client

-To get the Host-Client up and running you need to have a node package manager installed on your system.
+To get the Host-Client up and running you need to have node v16 and a node package manager installed on your system.
 Execute following commands:
 ```bash
 cd ./host-client && npm install && npm start